-Figures for the SX1262 are given with DC-DC regulation enabled, which applies only to the circuit core.
+Figures are given with DC-DC regulation enabled, which applies only to the circuit core.

-On the SX1262, the PA is optimized for maximum output power whilst maximizing the efficiency, which makes it mandatory to supply the power amplifier with fairly high voltages to maintain an high output power.
+The PA is optimized for maximum output power whilst maximizing the efficiency, which makes it mandatory to supply the power amplifier with fairly high voltages to maintain an high output power.
 To summarize:

-- the current efficiency of the PA is optimal at the highest output power step - output power will be limited by the voltage supplied to VBAT.
+- the current efficiency of the PA is optimal at the highest output power step - output power will be limited by the voltage supplied to VBAT